BlockchainCommons/developer-web-site/_pages/zcash-zewif-report1.md

 ## Missing Categories

 The main category of information that we expected to find but did not in any of the six wallet formats that were examined was backup information.
 Single-sig private keys are fragile, with loss being the main threat to the average user.
+It's important to back them up via methods such as sharding using Shamir's Secret Sharing or engaging in simpler (but less secure) backups such as NFC tags or even metal engraving.
+It's equally important to leave pointers on a wallet to reveal where backups are.

-This suggests to us that the Zcash ecosystem could benefit from secure backup methods such as [SSKR](https://developer.blockchaincommons.com/sskr/), which uses an advanced form of Shamir’s Secret Sharing, and a network of [Collaborative Share Recovery (CSR)](https://developer.blockchaincommons.com/csr/) servers, but that goes beyond the scope of this project.
+Though backups could be encouraged by not recorded in some of these wallets, we generally suspect that the Zcash ecosystem could benefit from secure backup methods such as [SSKR](https://developer.blockchaincommons.com/sskr/), which uses an advanced form of Shamir’s Secret Sharing, and a network of [Collaborative Share Recovery (CSR)](https://developer.blockchaincommons.com/csr/) servers, but that goes beyond the scope of this project.

 ## Final Notes